micmejia/bible-dump/NKJV/2 Samuel/2 Sam 9.md

 You therefore, and your sons and your servants, shall work the land for him, and you shall bring in _the harvest,_ that your master's son may have food to eat.
 But Mephibosheth your master's son shall eat bread at my table always."
 Now Ziba had fifteen sons and twenty servants.

 ###### 11
 Then Ziba said to the king, "According to all that my lord the king has commanded his servant, so will your servant do."
-"As for Mephibosheth," _said the king,_ "he shall eat at [^c]my table like one of the king's sons."
+"As for Mephibosheth," _said the king,_ "he shall eat at my table like one of the king's sons."

 ###### 12
 Mephibosheth had a young son whose name _was_ Micha.
 And all who dwelt in the house of Ziba _were_ servants of Mephibosheth.